Harriet Harman: Use of statistics

 During the late-2000s recession, and following a government report which suggested that women were twice as likely to lose their jobs as men and feared losing their jobs more than men, Harman stated: "We will not allow women to become the victims of this recession".
-However, some statistics contradicted her position, including the Office for National Statistics report on the issue which stated "the economic downturn in 2008 has impacted less on women in employment than men".
+However, some statistics contradicted her position, including the Office for National Statistics (ONS) report on the issue which stated "the economic downturn in 2008 has impacted less on women in employment than men".
 According to the ONS, men were losing their jobs at twice the rate of women.
 The Government Equalities Office insisted the ONS figures did not render pointless its efforts to help women.

 In June 2009, Sir Michael Scholar, head of the UK Statistics Authority, wrote to Harman to warn her that different headline figures used by the ONS and Government Equalities Office with regards to pay differentiation between men and women might undermine public trust in official statistics.
 The GEO's headline figure was 23%, which was based on median hourly earnings of all employees, not the 12.8%, based on median hourly earnings of full-time employees only, used by the ONS.
 Scholar wrote: "It is the Statistics Authority's view that use of the 23% on its own, without qualification, risks giving a misleading quantification of the gender pay gap".